Elementary school hosts “gift-card drive” to raise donations for victims of Spartanburg apartment fire

 ‘It tugs deeply at our heartstrings because Crown Pointe is not just an apartment complex 30 miles down the road, it’s one of our own,” said the Principal, Catherine Pogue.

-As for the cause, so often during the holidays we report on fires that started from a candle or christmas lights.
+As for the cause; so often during the holidays, we report on fires that started with a candle or Christmas lights.
 But investigators say they’ve ruled that out, and this was no accident.

 “We’re all alive, we all still have our health, so, that’s the best,” he said.